 Redis and StorageOS

-Before you start, ensure you have StorageOS installed and ready on a Linux cluster - please refer to the quick start guide for further details.
+Before you start, ensure you have StorageOS installed and ready on a Linux cluster.

 Create a Redis Volume